 We use or otherwise process your personal information to:

-- Respond to your inquiries or requests, and request feedback;
+- Responding to your inquiries or requests, and requesting feedback;

-- Display your reviews of our Site and services;
+- Displaying your reviews of our Site and services;

-- Detect security incidents and protect against malicious, deceptive, fraudulent, or illegal activity or prosecute those responsible; and
+- Detecting security incidents and protecting against malicious, deceptive, fraudulent, or illegal activity or prosecuting those responsible; and

 8. How We Share Your Personal Information